CiscoDevNet/csmp-agent-lib/README.md

 ## Overview
 CoAP Simple Management Protocol (CSMP) is a device lifecycle management protocol optimized for resource constrained devices deployed within large-scale, bandwidth constrained IoT networks.

 There are multiple target platforms supported by using OSAL (Operating System Abstraction Layer).
 The repository provides Linux and FreeRTOS support.
-FreRTOS initialised as a submodule and it is built with POSIX port.
+FreeRTOS initialised as a submodule and it is built with POSIX port.

 These instructions describe the build/run process for a C implementation of a sample CSMP Agent which incorporates the Cisco CSMP library `csmp-agent-lib`.